codidact/docs/User-Help/SearchHelp.md

 * weighting keywords

   When searching with multiple keywords, you can weigh different keywords separately.
-Using a tilda before a word will lower that word's weight, and have Codidact sort results with that keyword more towards the back.
+Using a tilde before a word will lower that word's weight, and have Codidact sort results with that keyword more towards the back.
 For instance, `+snake ~oil` will find all posts that contain the word `snake`, but rank the results that also contain the word `oil` lower.

   If you're searching with parentheses, you can rank words within those parentheses differently. `+snake +(>skin <oil)` will find all posts that contain `snake` and either `skin` or `oil`, but will rank results that contain `skin` higher than the results that contain `oil`.